Breidenbach/twoArduinos/README.md

 ROS connection of two Arduinos to Raspberry Pi

 This repository contains changes I made to make the programs work in my environment.
-The orignals and explanations of them are listed at:
+The orignals and explanations of them as created by Dragos Calin are listed at:

 https://www.intorobotics.com/how-to-use-rosserial-with-two-arduinos-and-raspberry-pi/